Carbon planet: Composition

 Carbon planets are predicted to be of similar diameter to silicate and water planets of the same mass, potentially making them difficult to distinguish.
-The equivalents of geologic features on Earth may also be present, but with different compositions.
+The equivalents of geologic features on Earth may also be present but with different compositions.
 For instance, the rivers might consist of oils.
 If the temperature is low enough (below 350 K), then gasses may be able to photochemically synthesize into long-chain hydrocarbons, which could rain down onto the surface.

-In 2011, NASA cancelled a mission called TPF, which was to be an observatory much bigger than the Hubble Space Telescope that would have been able to detect such planets.
-The spectra of carbon planets would lack water, but show the presence of carbonaceous substances, such as carbon monoxide.
+In 2011, NASA cancelled its Terrestrial Planet Finder mission, which was to be an observatory much bigger than the Hubble Space Telescope that would have been able to detect such planets.
+Theoretically, the spectra of carbon planets would lack water but would show the presence of carbonaceous substances such as carbon monoxide.

 Counter arguments

 The idea of carbon planets is controversial.
 Speculation about possible carbon planets must overcome evidence that such formations are unlikely based on measurements and models of the solar system.
-Rocky solar planetesimals contain 10 times less carbon than one would predict based on the abundance of carbon in the universe.
+Rocky solar planetesimals contain 10% of the carbon expected based on the abundance of carbon in the universe.
 This suggests that rather than simply reflecting elemental abundance, carbon grains are actively decomposed during planetesimal formation.

 Possible candidates

-Draugr, Poltergeist and Phobetor

 The pulsar planets Draugr, Poltergeist and Phobetor may be carbon planets that formed from the disruption of a carbon-producing star.
-Carbon planets might also be located near the Galactic Center or globular clusters orbiting the galaxy, where stars have a higher carbon-to-oxygen ratio than the Sun.
+Carbon planets might also be located near the Galactic Center or globular clusters orbiting the Milky Way, where stars have a higher carbon-to-oxygen ratio than the Sun.
 When old stars die, they spew out large quantities of carbon.
-As time passes and more and more generations of stars end, the concentration of carbon and carbon planets, will increase.
+As time passes and more generations of stars end, the concentration of carbon and carbon planets will increase.

-Janssen

-In October 2012, it was announced that Janssen showed evidence for being a carbon planet.
+In 2012, it was announced that Janssen showed evidence for being a carbon planet.
 It has eight times the mass of Earth and twice the radius.
-Research indicates that the 3900 °F planet is "covered in graphite and diamond rather than water and granite".
+Research indicates that the 3900 °F planet is covered in graphite and diamond rather than water and granite.
 It orbits the star Copernicus once every 18 hours.